Education (EDUC)

 Examines the unique qualities of communication in picture books.
 Book design, illustration, verbal-visual integration, renowned illustrators and children’s responses to picture books receive in-depth attention.
 Exploration of picture books for all ages will occur.
 Before enrolling, students must have completed a survey course in children’s literature.
 Offered periodically.

-Provides prospective and practicing teachers with an opportunity to apply theoretical foundations of second language acquisition to teaching in the classroom.
-Methods for developing English language learners’ conversational and academic language, as well as strategies for learning in the content areas.
-Prereq: EDUC 561.
-Offered annually.
+This course provides prospective and practicing teachers with opportunities to learn and apply theoretical foundations of second language acquisition to teaching in the classroom.
+Participants will learn and apply effective research-supported methods for developing English language learners’ conversational and academic language competence, as well as learning content in linguistically supportive environments, and developing literacy skills through evidence-based structured literacy approaches.
+Prereq: EDUC 561

 Examines U.S. and world cultures, sources of cross-cultural conflict and approaches to cross-cultural conflict resolution as it relates to K-12 settings.
 Explores approaches for creating classrooms that promote equity and an appreciation for diversity.
 Offered annually.